-Born in 1782, Van Buren had never before experienced a worse economy, and though he did his best to bolster the country, the poor conditions prevented him from becoming reelected.
+Born in 1782, Van Buren had never before experienced a worse economy, and though he did his best to bolster the country, the poor conditions prevented him from being reelected.

-Van Buren lived to see eight more successors take office before eventually dying of asthma and heart failure in 1862 at the age of 79.
+Van Buren lived to see eight more successors take office before eventually dying of asthma and heart failure in 1862 at 79.

 William Henry Harrison

-He was succeeded by his vice president, John Tyler, after passing from septic shock at the age of 68.
+His vice president, John Tyler, succeeded him after passing from septic shock at the age of 68.

 John Tyler took over the role of the presidency after Harrison’s death in 1841.
 51-year-old John Tyler held office with no vice president at his side.

-Having been born in 1790 to a southern family, his policies favored states’ rights, though his bills lost him the support of his own party over the course of his term.
+Having been born in 1790 to a southern family, his policies favored states’ rights, though his bills lost him the support of his party for his term.

 He died in 1862 from a stroke.